l34marr/Omeka-Avantgarde/README.txt

 ### SUPPORT
 ================

-If you are experiencing issues with the theme or have questions about it, please post on my GitHub issue tracker: https://github.com/Edward-M/omeka-avantgarde/issues
+If you are experiencing issues with the theme or have questions about it, please post on its GitHub issue tracker: https://github.com/Edward-M/omeka-avantgarde/issues